pretzelhammer/rust-blog/posts/sizedness-in-rust.md

 - `Trait: ?Sized` is required for `impl Trait for dyn Trait`
 - we can require `Self: Sized` on a per-method basis
 - traits bound by `Sized` can't be made into trait objects
-- a trait is object-unsafe if
-    - it's bounded by `Sized`
-    - it has associated functions
-    - it has associated constants
-    - it has generic methods
-- a trait is otherwise object-safe, including if
-    - it's generic
-    - it has associated types
 - Rust doesn't support pointers wider than 2 widths so
     - we can't cast unsized types to trait objects
     - we can't have multi-trait objects, but we can work around this by coalescing multiple traits into a single trait